Retina Research at the Hawaii Macula and Retina Institute

 - Advance vitreoretinal surgery to diseases which previously were not approachable with surgery

-- Contribute to the greatest advance in the history of the treatment of the western world’s most common cause of vision loss, exudative macular degeneration
+- Contribute to the greatest advancement in retinal treatments for the one of the leading causes of vision loss, exudative macular degeneration

 - Pioneer new surgical techniques in the management of complications of the most common surgical procedure performed in the United States, cataract surgery.